 - Simple Denial: In many cases, individuals may deny reality completely.
 For example, a wife may completely deny the fact that her husband passed away.

 - Minimization: Many times, people reduce the intensity by admitting to the fact but denying its seriousness.
 E.g. A chain smoker may admit that she is addicted to smoking but argues that nothing will happen to her.
-Therefore, she’s denying the effects of smoking.
+Therefore, she denies the effects of smoking.
 Thus, this minimizing becomes a mixture of denial as well as rationalization.

 - Projection: When in Denial, individuals may accept the fact and even its intensity but may end up blaming someone or something instead of owning up to it.
-E.g., A husband after beating his wife may say ‘She provoked me to beat her up’ –here, he is denying the responsibility of his actions.
+E.g., A husband, after beating his wife, may say, “She provoked me to beat her up” –here, he denies responsibility for his actions.

 Denial is an unconscious tool, very powerful in nature.
-It is adequate temporarily, but not always particularly healthy as a way to mitigate emotional pain.
+It is temporarily adequate but not always particularly healthy to mitigate emotional pain.